 344 East 14th Street between First and Second Avenues

 Children as young as 1.5 can attend this popular summer program held at the venerable East Village community hub.
 The Mini Camp (ages 17 months to 3.5) is a parent-and-me camp with caregivers and tots attending abbreviated 1-hour-45-minute sessions packed with arts and crafts, sing-alongs, and sprinkler time at the Y's rooftop playground.
 For children who have successfully separated from their parents, On Our Way (ages 2.5-3.5-years) offers more of the same in two weekly, half-day drop-off sessions.
 New Town Day Camp (ages 3.5 to 6) offers full- and half-day sessions, and participants can take advantage of the Y's excellent facilities including an indoor pool, community room, theater, art studio, and that fabulous rooftop playground.
 The new Junior Camp (ages 2.5 to 3.5) offers a four day per week, extended day experience.

 225 West 99th Street

 La Escuelita is well known for its Spanish immersion preschool program, and those interested in introducing their kids to a second language will appreciate the summer camp offerings here.
-Full-day programs are offered for 4 and 5 year olds, while younger students attend half-day sessions.
-All programming is in Spanish and organizers suggest that children older than 4 have some background in the language.
+Half-day programs are offered for 3 to five year olds.
+All programming is in Spanish.

 Little Red Summer Camp – Greenwich Village